PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 * A host MPI installation must be present to spawn the MPI processes.

 * An MPI installation is required in the container, to compile the application.
 A specific section of the recipe file needs to take care of this, or in alternative the base image for the recipe needs to have the MPI libraries.
 Either way, if we take the example of a *def file* for the *MPICH* flavour of MPI, the code would look like:

 ```
+%post

+[..]

 MPICH_VERSION="3.1.4"
 MPICH_CONFIGURE_OPTIONS="--enable-fast=all,O3 --prefix=/usr"